Long-term care homes are one of many parts of Ontario’s health care system facing a major staffing shortage.

 By 2029, long-term care homes will require at least 58,600 more nurses and personal support workers to meet increased hours of care and new beds.
 That is more than double the current long-term care workforce.

 Residents choose their long-term care homes because they want to live in those communities.
 By not being able to recruit and retain staff, we are putting that at significant risk.
-We are dedicated to working with other health care service providers and community leaders to develop local solutions.
+We are dedicated to working with government and other health care service providers and community leaders to develop local solutions.

 There are a number of reasons for staffing challenges.